Latest trends in global wind turbine technology

 How Do New Wind Turbines Address the Intermittency Issue?

-Two types of technologies in particular address intermittency of wind; as well as energy storage concerns, factors which have held wind back in the past.
+Two types of technologies in particular address the intermittency of wind; as well as energy storage concerns, factors that have held wind back in the past.
 Industrial smart systems in new, advanced tech wind farms send data to wind farm operators, allowing operators to predict wind strength, times of stronger wind activity, and wind direction.
-With these smart systems, turbine operators can program optimal position for turbines based on the forecasted wind speed, time, and direction.
+With these smart systems, turbine operators can program optimal positions for turbines based on the forecasted wind speed, time, and direction.

 In addition, renewable energy storage technologies store excess electricity when more energy is produced by the wind than what is needed.
-Energy storage is needed with wind farm in order to feed energy back into the grid when the wind slows down, or the wind stops blowing for a time.
+Energy storage is needed in combination wind farms to feed energy back into the grid when the wind slows down, or the wind stops blowing for a time.

 Here is a snippet from Bloomberg Green on the new GE Haliade-X wind turbine, as well as other large wind turbines now in development-